sungsujaing/Artificial_Intelligence_articles_and_tutorials/Model evaluation.md

    * Decreasing **_n_** by removing some less important features
    * More regularization
 2. If a model is underfitting (high bias), consider:
-   * Note: increasing **_m_** does not help improving the model performance
+   * Note: increasing **_m_** does not help to improve the model performance
    * Increasing **_n_** by adding more features
    * Less regularization

-## For classification model (binary)
+## For a classification model (binary)

-The model performance is usually evaluated by various evaluation methods (i.e. accuracy, user satisfaction, survival rate of patient, etc.). **_Accuracy_** is the most popular default choice, but it may give a _partial_ picture of a performance only in many scenarios.
+The model performance is usually evaluated by various evaluation methods (i.e. accuracy, user satisfaction, survival rate of the patient, etc.). **_Accuracy_** is the most popular default choice, but it may give a _partial_ picture of performance only in many scenarios.

 * Typical example: imbalanced or skewed class (only a small subset of data explains positive class)
-  * Possible scenarios: occurance of fire in a city, occurance of malignant tumors, credit fraud detection, etc.
+  * Possible scenarios: occurrence of fire in a city, occurrence of malignant tumors, credit fraud detection, etc.
   * Problem: Even an untrained model (dummy classifier) may give higher accuracy by predicting all as negative
 * Solution: consider other evaluation metrics such as precision and recall (confusion matrix)
   * **_<u>P</u>_**recision = % True among **_<u>P</u>_**redicted as True (important when to avoid False **_<u>P</u>_**ositive)